thinkloop/coding-challenge-video/README.md

 ### Architecture
 The app is composed of 3 distinct parts:

 1. **Models**: Contain the app data.
-Completely decoupled and independent of any other part of the app.
+Decoupled and independent of other parts of the app.
 Have no knowledge of views.

 2. **Components**: Contain the app views in the form of React components.
 Decoupled from the rest of the app.
 Have no knowledge of models.